catenglaender/catenglaender.github.io/Content Styles Dev Conf 2021/Content-Styles_Dev-Conf-2021.md

 ### Practical example:

-Course card with infotext and call to action button
+Course card with description text and call to action button

 ---